-A suitable backpack for walk in or out mountaineering trips in NZ has 50 to 60 litre capacity.
+A suitable backpack for snow and ice trekking has 40 to 50 litre capacity.
 Larger than this will be too heavy when correctly packed.
-It must be light and it is useful if it can be stripped (lid or waist strap removed) or collapsed down to make it more comfortable for climbing in on summit day when less needs to be carried.
+It must be light and it is useful if it can be stripped (lid or waist strap removed) or collapsed down to make it more comfortable on day trips when less needs to be carried.
 It must have ice tool attachments.